 You can also fix the Cumulative Layout Shift in WordPress by delivering adaptive images.

 Improving the Largest Contentful Paint is not a choice but a mandatory requirement to pass “Core Web Vitals.”
-Google announced Core Web Vitals would be a ranking factor from May 2021.
+Google announced Core Web Vitals would be a ranking factor.

 In this post, I explained the simplest methods to improve LCP without needing any developer.
 Do you have any suggestions?
 Ask in the comments.